-1. Fill up the blanks: [1×25] (i) According to Section 2(3) of the Customs Act, 1962, baggage includes unaccompanied baggage but does not include (ii) Section 13 of the Customs Act, 1962 provides that, if the pilfered goods are restored to the importer after pilferage, the importer shall (iii) In the case of goods imported or exported by post, any label or declaration accompanying the goods which contains the description, quantity and value thereo shall be deemed to be for import or export, as the case may be, for the purposes of the Customs Act, 1962. (iv) Section 117 of the Customs Act, 1962 provides general penalty to a person who contravenes any provisions of the Act or abets in contravention and if no penalty has been prescribed, the penalty would be up to (v) Under the provisions of the Central Excise Act, 1944, if a registration certificate is granted by the central excise authorities, it will, unless it is suspended or revoked by the appropriate authority or is surrendered by the person/ company concerned or it ceases to be valid on the death of the individual owner. (vi) The application for refund under Section 11B of the Central Excise Act, 1944 has to filed within (vii)In the fifteen digit registration number (Excise Control Code), under the Central Excise Act, 1944, the first ten characters represent (viii) Rule 6 of the Central Excise Rules, 2002 governs (ix) Under Section 2(f) of the Central Excise Act, 1944, 'Labelling or re-labelling' o containers and re-packing from bulk packs to retail packs of natural or artificia mineral waters shall be considered as (x) The Customs, Excise, Service Tax Appellate Tribunal (CESTAT) may in its discretion refuse to admit an appeal where the amount of fine or penalty determined does not exceed (xi) Section 4 of the Central Excise Act, 1944 provides for determination of excise duty liability on the basis of of excisable goods.
+1. Fill up the blanks: [1×2: (i) According to Section 2(3) of the Customs Act, 1962, baggage include unaccompanied baggage but does not include (ii) Section 13 of the Customs Act, 1962 provides that, if the pilfered goods are restored the importer after pilferage, the importer shall (iii) In the case of goods imported or exported by post, any label or declaration accompanying the goods which contains the description, quantity and value there shall be deemed to be for import or export, as the case may be, for the purposes of the Customs Act, 1962. (iv) Section 117 of the Customs Act, 1962 provides general penalty to a person wh contravenes any provisions of the Act or abets in contravention and if no penalty hobeen prescribed, the penalty would be up to (v) Under the provisions of the Central Excise Act, 1944, if a registration certificate granted by the central excise authorities, it will, unless it is suspende or revoked by the appropriate authority or is surrendered by the person/ compan concerned or it ceases to be valid on the death of the individual owner. (vi) The application for refund under Section 11B of the Central Excise Act, 1944 has to file within (vii)In the fifteen digit registration number (Excise Control Code), under the Central Excis Act, 1944, the first ten characters represent (viii) Rule 6 of the Central Excise Rules, 2002 governs (ix) Under Section 2(f) of the Central Excise Act, 1944, 'Labelling or re-labelling' containers and re-packing from bulk packs to retail packs of natural or artificion mineral waters shall be considered as (x) The Customs, Excise, Service Tax Appellate Tribunal (CESTAT) may in its discretion refuse to admit an appeal where the amount of fine or penalty determined does no exceed (xi) Section 4 of the Central Excise Act, 1944 provides for determination of excise duties liability on the basis of